 The task of start-ups is therefore precisely to show the big guys how it's done properly and to become so relevant that others start copying the concept.
 This is exactly what we wish Cloud & Heat!
 From our site we will test the system extensively to evaluate whether it can meet our high requirements for performance and scaling.

 What do you think?
 All well and good, but just a "nice to have"?

 A central experience from our point of view as suppliers: For most customers, the topic of energy efficiency or green electricity plays a very subordinate role.

 If we look at how often we are asked about price in relation to ecology, it is certainly 1000:1.
 This is an incredible pity, because we are always oriented towards customer wishes and with a ratio of 1000:50 the topic would take on a completely different priority.

 So the question to you is: What do you think about it?
 Would you like your web hosting provider to be more energy efficient or do other criteria play a more important role?
 Is it the provider's responsibility to make an effort or should consumers put more pressure on them?

-I certainly look forward to your comments on the topic - here or on Facebook - and an exciting discussion.
+Of course I look forward to your comments on the topic - here or on Facebook - and an exciting discussion.